-Tell me, when you think of liberty, what do you think of?
+Tell me, when you think of liberty, do you think of the following things?

 Freedom to do what you want?

 Freedom from others telling you what to do?

 These are expected answers to my initial question.
 But, let’s try it this way: What if you lived on a large estate and were subservient to a master who, on most occasions, was never there.
 So, for the most part, your daily life is not constrained by any outside power, you are not being told what to do by others and you can pretty much do whatever you want.
 However, there is always the possibility that at any moment, your master can return and impose his arbitrary will upon you.

 Do you consider yourself free?
 Notice that, in this example, unless the master is there, the conditions I just listed above as answers to what liberty is, are all met.
 Until or unless the master is there (and even if he is there, he may not wield his arbitrary power), you are perfectly unconstrained and able to do whatever you want.